Barefootjiggy/WOD4U-backend/README.md

 Timeline - Daily Accountability

-Monday
+# Monday

-- Create Proposal
+- [x]  Create Proposal
-- Find suitable Third-party API or create own
+- [x]  Find suitable third-party api or create own data

-Tuesday

-- Have server up and running and connected
+- [x]  Have the bones of routes, controllers and models

+- [x]  Authentication/Authorization

+- [x]  MongoDB connecting with data I am going to use
+- [x]  Server running

+# Tuesday

+- [x]  Implement backend registration logic, including password hashing
+- [x]  Login form UI
+- [x]  Set up login verification backend logic with token management
+- [x]  Design database schema for all entity's
+- [x]  Implement API endpoint for creating
+- [x]  Set up database query for fetching

+# Wednesday

-- Have the ability to CRUD
+- [x]  Frontend to display workouts

-Wednesday

-- Have the ability of a log-in unique to user avaialble
-- MVP Goals completed

-Thursday
+- [x]  Create UI for editing workout
+- [x]  Implement API endpoint for updating

-- Have the ability to hit complete on a workout
+- [x]  Add delete option to UI for each workout
+- [x]  Set up backend logic for deleting workout

+# Thursday

+- [x]  Develop user registration form
+- [ ]  Create a random workout feature that selects a workout at random for the user
+- [x]  Finalize MVP

+# Friday

+- [ ]  Implement Profile Customization
-- Have option for a profile pciture
+- [ ]  Capability for users to upload and display a profile picture
+- [ ]  Add a like feature for workouts
+- [ ]  UI component and backend to manage likes

+# Saturday

+- [ ]  Enable users to comment on workouts
+- [ ]  Providers users with ability to log workouts they've completed
-- Have option to like a workout
+- [ ]  Feature to mark a workout as done and track activities over time

-Friday

-- Have option to comment under workout
-- Have option to track which workout I did on what day

-Saturday

-- Work on front-end
-- Color options
+- [ ]  Necessary backend logic to bring it together

-Sunday
+# Sunday

-- Animations for liking a workout and completeing a workout
+- [ ]  Animations for liking a workout and completing a workout